Understanding Your Pay Stub: What Does YTD Mean?

 YTD can be used to describe multiple forms of income and deductions on your pay stub.

-Year-to-Date Gross Pay: This amount indicates an employee’s annual salary before any deductions have been made.
+2) Gross Pay (Year-to-Date): This represents an employee’s total salary before any deductions are applied.

 You can create these forms without any hidden fees and with the peace of mind that they are private and secure.
 Start streamlining your payroll process with FormPros, today.